 Scoping studies: EPA began working on fish tissue contamination studies in 1998.
 EPA conducted a pilot study surveying personal care products and pharmaceuticals in fish tissue in 2009.
 Other studies related to tissue burdens and biomarkers have been published by USGS and several universities around the nation since 2005.

-Fish tissue analyses: The DEP workgroup plans to discuss the feasibility of combining ESOCs surveillance with fish tissue studies already underway, such as the mercury total maximum daily load study, as an ESOCs fish effects pilot study.
+Fish tissue analyses: The DEP workgroup plans to discuss the feasibility of combining ESOC surveillance with fish tissue studies already underway, such as the mercury total maximum daily load study, as an ESOC fish effects pilot study.

 Assessing Environmental Risk

-Though there are millions of chemicals deemed as ESOCs, most can be categorized based on their structure, usage, and/or effects.
+Though there are millions of chemicals deemed as ESOC, most can be categorized based on their structure, usage, and/or effects.
 Much of the concern is centered on the largely unknown risk that these chemicals may pose, specifically on the endocrine system.
 Many of these chemicals are suspected to cause endocrine disruption across both aquatic and terrestrial invertebrate and vertebrate species (Blazer, et al. 2011 and 2013, Guy, et al. 2009, Letcher, et al. 2010, Oetken, et al. 2004, Vos, et al. 2000).

 Validation of toxicological screening methods for chemical prioritization has been underway with the Endocrine Screening Program since Congress called for a testing program under the Food Quality Protection Act and the Safe Drinking Water Act Amendments (USEPA, 2013).
 Endocrine Disruptor Screening and Testing Advisory Committee (EDSTAC) final report (EDSTAC, 1998) recommends: